YasinAsif/qa-foundations/bug-reports/bug-report-2.md

 ## Expected Result

 - Price should be converted using the correct exchange rate
-- $100.00 USD should be approximately €92.00 EUR (at rate 0.92)
+- $100.00 USD should be approximately 92.00 EUR (at rate 0.92)
-- Currency symbol should change to €
+- Currency symbol should change to the Euro symbol

 ---

 ## Actual Result

-- Price shows €108.70 EUR instead of €92.00 EUR
+- Price shows 108.70 EUR instead of 92.00 EUR
 - The conversion appears to use the inverse of the actual rate
-- This results in prices that are ~18% higher than they should be
+- This results in prices that are approximately 18% higher than they should be

 ---